lmalla/Project-4/README.md

-# Project-4
+# Project-4 - Machine Learning

 We selected data on airline flight delays and attempted to create a model that would accurately predict if a flight would be delayed days in advance.
-This model could be used by freqent travelers who have tight connections to determine if they want to risk taking this flight if theres a good chance their originatign flight will be delayed and they could miss their connection.
+This model could be used by freqent travelers who have tight connections to determine if they want to risk taking a flight where there's a good chance their originating flight will be delayed and they could miss their connection.

 ![image](https://user-images.githubusercontent.com/94984006/171274246-ada38e40-a78b-490c-bc82-d8fdc962a02b.png)